We now offer virtual consultations.

-- Bringing along a friend or family member can help you remember what was said; but you’ll also get additional information or links for further research.
+- Bringing along a friend or family member can help you remember what was said, but you’ll also get additional information or links for further research.

 You should take the materials given to you and read them carefully; and give the procedure timing, costs, risks and outcome variability consideration and DO make sure you’re comfortable with your Surgeon choice.
-It ALSO helps to bring a friend to the consultation so they can help you remember what was said – or what to ask!

 - Remember, surgery is a big decision and should be taken seriously, not lightly.

 - There is NO obligation to pursue surgery just because you have a consultation.